kgryte/github-get/README.md

 #### 'request'

 A `Query` instance emits a `request` event when making an HTTP request to a Github endpoint.
-If `query.all === true`, a single query could be comprised of multiple requests.
+If `query.all` is `true`, a single query could be comprised of multiple requests.
 Each request will result in a `request` event.

 ``` javascript
 function onRequest( evt ) {